Always act ethically and respect human rights

 Electrolux will earn the trust of everyone impacted by our operations, demonstrating our commitment to ethics and human rights through our words and actions.

-- Provide guidance to employees on how to do the right thing by promoting the Electrolux Code of Conduct and Workplace Policy
+- Provide guidance to employees on how to do the right thing by promoting our Code of Conduct and Code of Ethics.

-- Be responsive and respectful when dealing with issues of concern, building trust in our Ethics Helpline among employees
+- Be responsive and respectful when dealing with issues of concern, building trust in our Ethics Program among employees.

 The case for action